About Rob

 I’m now in the process of growing through my 60s learning to sit with the role of a modern elder in many respects, and sharing what I’ve learned through podcasting, coaching, and speaking.

-I love helping others.
+I enjoy helping others.